 So instead, I made it my goal to stand atop the highest peak in every state in New England.
-After learning how much advanced planning is required to summit the high point in Maine (planning things months in advance isn’t a luxury Pat and I have had with one or both of us being grad students), I decided to replace Maine with New York, at least for the time being.
+After learning how much advanced planning is required to summit the high point in Maine (planning things months in advance isn’t a luxury Pat and I have with one or both of us being grad students), I decided to replace Maine with New York, at least for the time being.
 So for now, I guess I’m a Northeast High-Pointer.
 Or something like that.

 Alright, so now that we’ve established my desire to stand on top of tall things, let’s focus on the tall things themselves.